ArchWizard56/PCC-Squared-Wiki/content/contributing/_index.md

 - Spot a typo, or can you make a paragraph more clear and helpful?
 [Edit a page](editingpage)
 - Find an awesome tool, or have you solved a unique challenge that could be useful in the future?
 [Add a page](addingpage)

+You'll need to install Hugo to contribute to this wiki.